"TITTER YE NOT"

 stories that portray the country as a teeming mass of greedy migrants and

-workshy idlers, run by a parliament of elites in alliance with a small uber-class
+workshy idlers, run by a parliament of elites in alliance with a small uber-

-of the 1%.
-The truth is rather more complex than that, of course, but no
+class of the 1%.
+The truth is rather more complex than that, of course, but

-newspaper will go broke telling the English that their country’s gone to the dogs.
+no newspaper will go broke telling the English that their country’s gone to

 Take Fraser Nelson’s bleak diagnosis in The Spectator of how England

-media on both sides of the pond.
-If England were somehow to become the 51st
+widely by media on both sides of the pond.
+If England were somehow to

-state of America, Fraser suggests, it would rank near the bottom:
+become the 51st state of America, Fraser suggests, it would rank near the

-much-maligned Kansas and Alabama and well below Missouri.
-Only Mississippi
+Alabama and well below Missouri.
+Only Mississippi has lower economic

-has lower economic output per head than the UK; strip out the South East and
+output per head than the UK; strip out the South East and England would

 This may shock Americans who stick to an outmoded idea of the United

-has ever visited an urban center outside of London on a Friday night will know
+who has ever visited an urban centre outside of London on a Friday night

-that it isn’t all tea and hunting parties).
-But are our poorest areas really
+will know that it isn’t all tea and hunting parties).
+But are our poorest areas

-them to favor his conclusion.
-In pure GDP per capita, the England ranks 21st
+skewed them to favour his conclusion.
+In pure GDP per capita, England

 But here’s the thing: